gridcoin-community/Gridcoin-Site/wiki/voting.md

 ## Whitelist

 Polls to remove or add projects to the whitelist.
-For an overview of the process that must be completed beforhand to add a project, please view the [whitelist process](whitelist-process "wikilink") wiki page.
+For an overview of the process that must be completed beforehand to add a project, please view the [whitelist process](whitelist-process "wikilink") wiki page.
 For the removal of a project, there must be an attempt at contact with the project admin before making the poll